yogicenglish/platform/docs/lessons/future.md

 When we know about the future, we normally use the present tense.

-We use the present simple for something scheduled:
+We use the present simple for something scheduled:</br>

 - We have a lesson next Monday.</br>
-- The train arrives at 6.30 in the morning..</br>
+- The train arrives at 6.30 in the morning.</br>
-- The holidays start next week..</br>
+- The holidays start next week.</br>
-- It's my birthday tomorrow..</br>
+- It's my birthday tomorrow.</br>

-We can use the present continuous for plans or arrangements:
+We can use the present continuous for plans or arrangements:</br>

-- I'm playing football tomorrow..</br>
+- I'm playing football tomorrow.</br>
-- They are coming to see us tomorrow..</br>
+- They are coming to see us tomorrow.</br>
-- We're having a party at Christmas..</br>
+- We're having a party at Christmas.</br>

 We use will:

-when we express beliefs about the future:
+when we express beliefs about the future:</br>
-- It will be a nice day tomorrow..</br>
+- It will be a nice day tomorrow.</br>
-- I think Brazil will win the World Cup..</br>
+- I think Brazil will win the World Cup.</br>
-- I'm sure you will enjoy the film..</br>
+- I'm sure you will enjoy the film.</br>

-to mean want to or be willing to:
+to mean want to or be willing to:</br>
-- I hope you will come to my party..</br>
+- I hope you will come to my party.</br>
-- George says he will help us..</br>
+- George says he will help us.</br>

-to make offers and promises :
+to make offers and promises:</br>
 - I'll see you tomorrow.</br>
-- We'll send you an email..</br>
+- We'll send you an email.</br>

-to talk about offers and promises:
+to talk about offers and promises:</br>
-- Tim will be at the meeting..</br>
+- Tim will be at the meeting.</br>
-- Mary will help with the cooking..</br>
+- Mary will help with the cooking.</br>

 We use be going to:

-to talk about plans or intentions:
+to talk about plans or intentions:</br>
-- I'm going to drive to work today..</br>
+- I'm going to drive to work today.</br>
 - They are going to move to Manchester.</br>

-to make predictions based on evidence we can see:
+to make predictions based on evidence we can see:</br>
 - Be careful!
 You are going to fall. (= I can see that you might fall.)
 - Look at those black clouds.
 I think it's going to rain. (= I can see that it will rain.)